Omikhleia/markdown.sile/examples/sile-and-markdown.md

 "The original says _fourteen_, but there is ample reason to infer that, as used by Asterion, this numeral stands for _infinite_."
 (Jorge Luis [Borges]{.smallcaps}, "The House of Asterion".
 In _Labyrinths: Selected Stories and Other Writings_, 1964.)]
+It gives some flexibility to authors for marking a page break, and still get something visible in its place with other converters.

 Otherwise, everything else produces a full rule.^[Since this feature may elvove and support more patterns, let's guarantee that underscores are reserved, and will always produce a full